General Parking and Traffic Regulations

 Parking regulations are subject to change without notice.

-Free Parking occurs during the semester breaks and all Board approved holidays.
+Free Parking is allowed during the college semester breaks and all Board approved holidays.

 Parking Citations are issued, processed, and collected in accordance with the parking violation procedures codified in the California Vehicle Code, commencing with Section 40200 et seq.